 - May I report anonymously?

-Yes, you may choose to make your report anonymously by completing the online (written) report and forwarding to the Chief Compliance Officer.
-We ask that if you choose to file anonymously you provide as much detailed information as possible for the review.
+Yes, you may choose to make your report anonymously at www.lighthouse-services.com/wmed or by phone at 1.833.222.1416.
+We ask that if you choose to report anonymously you provide as much detailed information as possible for the review.

-- What happens if I submit a report or contact the Compliance hotline?
+- What happens if I submit a report or contact the Compliance and Concern Hotline?